jacklandrin/OnlySwitch/README.md

 ## Shortcuts Gallery

 Everyone can contribute macOS Shortcuts for OnlySwitch now.
-Please read [How to contribute for Shortcuts Gallery](ShortcutsGalleryContributing.md).
+Please read [How to contribute to Shortcuts Gallery](ShortcutsGalleryContributing.md).
 The shared Shortcuts will be displayed here:

 <p align="center">
 <img alt="Sits in the status bar" src="https://www.jacklandrin.com/wp-content/uploads/2022/01/shortcutsgallery.png" width="60%" align="center" />